“The Care and Help You Deserve”

 Chronic depression is a common response to childhood sexual abuse.
 Individuals with a history of child sexual abuse are also more likely to develop anxiety disorders, problems with identity, and post-traumatic stress disorder (a sense of re-experiencing a past trauma) among other symptoms.
 One may have a constant feeling that something bad going to happen.
 One may have fears and phobias.

 The effects of early sexual abuse lasts well into adulthood, affecting relationships, work, family, and life in general.
 Often individuals of childhood sexual abuse need to regain control over their lives.
 Research on the treatment for survivors of sexual abuse indicates that it is helpful for the survivor to move from “victim” to “survivor”.
+An Epidemiological Overview of Child Sexual Abuse.

-Toronto Psychotherapy for Childhood Sexual Abuse
+Psychotherapy for Childhood Sexual Abuse in Toronto

 Childhood experiences of sexual abuse increases an individual’s vulnerability to a range of physical, psychological, and behavioral impairments.
 Other factors that contribute to symptoms is the how functional or dysfunctional the child’s family is in general.
 Other early experiences will contribute to the symptomotology.